danielharrell/open-eyes-lect-2017-18/Open.md

 Or to put the lesson one last way: to be open to another, or to anything other, means regarding it as *more* than other.
-But this seems to mean regarding it from a center in which the other is a self.
+But this seems to mean regarding it at a center from which the other is a self.
 A center, that is, from which otherness can be encompassed by the self.
 Or contained.
 Or enclosed.
 Which again would mean that being open, in the end, is a way of